ankit-jds/ankit-jds/README.md

 - PrayasPe — a fintech platform integrating 30+ payment APIs, built for users in areas with no access to traditional banking (think cash withdrawals, bill payments, money transfers — all through a mobile app)
-- Blue Membership — a subscription billing system on Razorpay handling the full lifecycle: create, pause, cancel, resume, with idempotent webhook processing so no payment event is ever missed or duplicated
+- Premium Membership — a subscription billing system on Razorpay handling the full lifecycle: create, pause, cancel, resume, with idempotent webhook processing so no payment event is ever missed or duplicated
 - Fuel card system — a closed-loop payment platform for a logistics